bluesky/tiled/docs/source/user-guide/deploy-tiled-multi-node.md

 single `uri`; the client then follows Sentinel through a failover and resumes subscriptions against the newly promoted primary.

-Live streaming is **best-effort, not a durable channel**: it rides Redis Pub/Sub, which is at-most-once, and the durable record is the SQL catalog, which is committed before the streaming publish.
+Live streaming is **best-effort**: it is delivered over Redis Pub/Sub, which is at-most-once, and the durable record is the SQL catalog, which is committed before the streaming publish.
 An ordinary connection drop is lossless — the client reconnects and resumes from the sequence number after the last one it received, and the server replays anything it missed — so a normal reconnect neither loses nor duplicates updates.

 The residual risk is a Sentinel failover to a **replica that had not yet caught up**.
-Redis replication is asynchronous and there is no per-write replication confirmation, so a write the old primary acknowledged but had not replicated is lost, and because the promoted replica's sequence counter is behind, it can re-issue already-used sequence numbers for new data (re-delivering them as duplicates).
+Redis replication is asynchronous and there is no per-write replication confirmation, so two things can happen.
+First, any update the old primary accepted but had not yet copied to that replica is gone — subscribers never receive it.
+Second, the promoted replica's sequence counter is lower than the old primary's, so as new updates arrive it hands out sequence numbers that were already used, and subscribers receive those numbers a second time (now labeling different data).
 Setting `min-replicas-to-write` / `min-replicas-max-lag` on the Redis primary narrows this window but does not close it.
 See {doc}`../reference/service-configuration` for the full `streaming_cache` field reference.